microsoft/vcpkg/README.md

-# Vcpkg
+# Vcpkg_vc-ltl

 ## Overview

 Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
 This tool and ecosystem are constantly evolving; your involvement is vital to its success!
+Vcpkg_vc-ltl help you build library with vc-ltl
 For short description of available commands, run `vcpkg help`.

 ## Quick Start